shivamshende/react-urlShortener-stateless-auth/README.md

 Our Apis not working for some reason.
 Watch demo video - https://youtu.be/vsd2YASdqzQ?si=ttXAKUOrkgCxsl7_

+However, you can still run the project locally on your machine.

 ## Description

 **React URL Shortener with Stateless Authentication and Database Management**